 We invite you to learn more about each award, past awardees, and nomination instructions.
 Nomination materials are due on January 31, 2023.

-For more information on the Faculty Excellence Awards coordinated by Central Administration (IDEA, IECA, ORCA, OTICA, UDTA).
+For more information on the Faculty Excellence Awards coordinated by System Administration (IDEA, IECA, ORCA, OTICA, UDTA).
 President's Excellence Awards website.

 For more information on the James V. Griesen Exemplary Service to Students Award and the University of Nebraska Foundation/Builders Award for Outstanding Academic Advising, visit the Student Affairs website.